Dec 14, 2017

 Choose 8 hours of coursework from the list below.
 Students are responsible for meeting any course prerequisite requirements.

-A minimum of 120 hours is required to graduate with this major.
-It is possible that the student may graduate with more than 120 hours based on placement and transfer credit.
+A minimum of 120 hours is required to complete the undergradute portion of this program and progress to the graduate program.
+Students should submit a Senior Audit Request to the Registrar’s office in the 1st semester of their senior year.
+It is possible that the student may graduate with more than 120 undergraduate hours based on placement and transfer credit.

 Note: Courses marked with an * are Liberal Education courses.